A slender and upright shrub to 3 metres tall by up to 3 metres wide.

 Mature stems exhibit gnarled bark.

-Leaves are circular to broad-elliptic (rounded), to 7 mm long and wide, mid-green, arranged in a neat appearance and openly spaced along the branches, with pointed tips and a slightly shiny texture.
+Leptospermum spp. have simple and alternate leaves.
+In this species, leaves are circular to broad-elliptic (rounded), to 7 mm long and wide, mid-green, arranged in a neat appearance and openly spaced along the branches, with pointed tips and a slightly shiny texture.
 They are strongly aromatic when crushed.

 Leptospermum typically produce solitary flowers, or in small groups of 2s and 3s or more, within the leaf axils.
 Flowers have 5 petals and sepals and have a symmetrical rotate shape.
 Stamens are produced in groups of 5 which surround 1 carpel (female part).
 The prominent feature in Leptospermum is the hypanthium, a cup or vase-shaped receptacle that supports the flower.